Finding Your Managerial Style

 Additionally, this style can apply to novice team members.
-Newer employees may still be unfamiliar with the larger goals of the company.
+Newer employees may still be unfamiliar with the broader goals of the company.
 Many may need some guidance on properly prioritizing tasks.
 In these situations, it’s wise for management to list a clear plan for these employees.
 Subsequently, new employees can familiarize themselves with exactly how the company operates.
 This can help the employee learn while still providing their available skill set to the company.

 Affiliative Management Style

 Affiliative leaders love to keep their employees happy and aim to build relationships throughout the company.
 They take pride in leading by joining in and working directly with the team on various tasks, lending a hand wherever necessary, all while building stronger connections throughout the organization.

 At times an affiliative mindset can be a great help.
 Sometimes, people disagree with each other, and this will no doubt happen at some point with any team of employees.
-In situations like this, having a leader to come in and tend to the wounds can prevent the feelings worsening between the team.
+In situations like this, having a leader to come in and remedy the condition can prevent the feelings worsening between the group.
 Through motivation and an overwhelmingly positive attitude, the affiliative manager will join in and try to help mediate the situation.

 An affiliative manager will always reward employees.
 Positive feedback comes with a job well done, encouraging a healthy mindset and motivation to continue working hard.
-This provides employees with a sense of belonging and will result in them seeing the manager as an ally to them.
+The feedback provides employees with a sense of belonging and will result in them seeing the manager as an ally to them.
 In turn, team members will often return to the manager whenever problems arise, or questions need answering, which means the manager is more connected to exactly what goes on in the workspace.